 I gather it’s not available in North America which if correct is a shame.
 While the Benelli Lion emblem may not be as famous as the Ducati badge, it has a strong Italian heritage and with a price of around $7500 I’m sure would attract a new fan base.

-Another Scrambler that is no more than a styling excercise.
+Another Scrambler motorcycle that is no more than a styling exercise.
 There’s limited ground clearance and suspension travel and at 252kg it’s way too heavy.

 The SCR950 can handle fire roads but you wouldn’t want to be taking it through the woods or up a mountain trail with that kind of weight.

 That big V-twin sounds nice too but there are plenty of better options.